 Children under 2 years old must not wear face coverings.
 They might suffocate.

-Children 10 and over must wear face coverings, like adults do in indoor public buildings.
+Children 10 and over must wear face coverings, like adults do.

 Health and safety reasons

 If you have a physical, intellectual, or developmental disability that prevents you from wearing a face covering, you do not have to wear one.

 If you are deaf and use facial and mouth movements as part of communication, you can remove your mask while communicating.

 Anyone who has trouble breathing, or is not able to take off a face covering without help, should not wear one.
 You do not have to wear a face covering if you have a letter from a medical professional saying you do not need to wear one because of your condition.